Code-Institute-Submissions/NSC15-footballcasuals_NovResub/README.md

 1. As an admin user I want to be able to add new products onto the site
 2. As an admin user I want to be able to delete products once they are no longer available
-3. As an admin user I want to be able to delete blog posts
+3. As an admin user I want to be able to delete blog post comments
 4. As a site user I want to be able to see what the site is going to offer me
 5. As a site user I want to be able to browse the products that are on sale
 6. As a site user I want to be able to choose with size I want for a particular product